Get help if you have problems paying your Council Tax

 - The government is providing a hardship fund to provide residents with additional help towards the cost of their Council Tax.
 This funding is primarily intended to support existing working-age claimants in receipt of Council Tax Reduction.
 If you are in receipt of Council Tax Reduction, an award will be automatically applied to your Council Tax account shortly.

-- If you are experiencing problems with paying your Council Tax instalment in April, and pay by Direct Debit, please contact us on 01744 675255 and we will look to re-profile your instalments over the rest of the year.
+- If you are experiencing problems with paying your Council Tax instalment this month, and pay by Direct Debit, please contact us on 01744 675255 and we will look to re-profile your instalments over the rest of the year.

 If you are having problems paying your Council Tax, don't ignore the problem.
 Contact us immediately on 01744 675255 or, if you have outstanding debts that have been subject to a court summons, please telephone 01744 675285 for the recovery section who will be dealing with your account.